February 28, 2023

-Dependency status plays a big role in determining financial aid eligibility.
+Dependency status plays a significant role in determining financial aid eligibility.

 Dependent students must use their parents’ financial information, but independent students can use their own.
-Independent students usually get more financial aid since they usually make less than their parents.
+Independent students usually get more financial aid since they typically make less than their parents.

-For dependency status changes, you should contact the financial aid offices of each of the schools you listed on your FAFSA to see if your dependency needs to be updated.
+For dependency status changes, you should contact the financial aid offices of each school you listed on your FAFSA to see if your dependency needs to be updated.

 Updating other tax information

-You may need to update your overall tax information as well.
+You may also need to update your tax information.

 Log in to your Federal Student Aid account and navigate to the “Financial Information” section and change your status from “will file” to “already completed.”